kwhitley/itty.dev/src/routes/itty-router/+page.md

 ### Ultra-Light
 We're not just talking about bundle size here.
 We like seeing tiny, readable route code too.
 Itty helps with that.

+### Battle-Ready
+This little router nets over 1 million downloads a year, has been hardened and tested by dozens of contributors over two years, and currently handles many millions of requests daily across an assortment of production APIs.
+These 430 tiny bytes have an enormous battery of test coverage to ensure it stays stable across releases.

 ### Example Usage

 ```js